tonym128/tonym128.github.io/_posts/2023-08-13-keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.markdown

 {: refdef}

 ## A way to access service from anywhere
 I have always been fascinated by Telegrams bots and wanted to write something that I found useful using it.
-Without having any cloud infrastrucutre, I hoped I would be able to setup a bot and have it respond to voice message conversion requests in a timely fashion.
+Without having any cloud infrastructure, I hoped I would be able to setup a bot and have it respond to voice message conversion requests in a timely fashion.

-I figured I could run this on a Raspberry Pi, which I can leave on the whole time, I wouldn't be too worried about it's power consumption and it should have enough CPU and memory to recieve messages and respond to them.
+I figured I could run this on a Raspberry Pi, which I can leave on the whole time, I wouldn't be too worried about its power consumption and it should have enough CPU and memory to receive messages and respond to them.

-Using Telegrams, [Botfather](https://telegram.me/BotFather) (great name btw), I created a bot very easily, no costs involved, anyone can do it.
-It's really amazing that they offer this service for free.
+Using Telegrams, [Botfather](https://telegram.me/BotFather) (great name btw), I created a bot very easily, no costs involved, anyone can do it. its really amazing that they offer this service for free.
 To make the bot do something, I used Python, a language that I have had a lot of fun with in recent times for personal projects, as it allows me to build things very quickly without getting in the way.

-There is a python library for integrating with Telegram, [python-telegram-bot](https://python-telegram-bot.org/) It's really easy to get up and running too.
+There is a python library for integrating with Telegram, [python-telegram-bot](https://python-telegram-bot.org/) its really easy to get up and running too.
 Their front page literally has all the code you would need to setup a "Hello World" bot

 {:refdef: style="text-align: center;"}
 ![](/images/python-telegram-bot-opt.jpg)
 {: refdef}

 ## Speech to Text service
 When I heard about [Open AI Whisper](https://github.com/openai/whisper), I thought this was great, an open source speech to text service which you could run locally.
-The idea was to somehow get the voice messages I recieved, transcribed to text and let me reply in my preffered fashion, text.
+The idea was to somehow get the voice messages I received, transcribed to text and let me reply in my preferred fashion, text.

 Georgi Gerganov is a magician and made a version of Whisper, [whisper.cpp](https://github.com/ggerganov/whisper.cpp), which is small enough to run on a desktop PC without a GPU, or even Raspberry PI, check the github repo [here](https://github.com/ggerganov/whisper.cpp), this made me think that maybe a Raspberry Pi would be able to even handle the load.
 It could be online always as I wasn't really worried about the power consumption of it.